 Swimmers, sailors, surfers, sandcastle builders – all sorts of people love our coastline.
 Perhaps it’s because our beaches are among the cleanest, safest and best beaches in Britain.
 And we’re not just saying that.
 We’ve got the Blue Flags to prove it.

-In Wales, we love getting sand between our toes – there are more than 100 beaches dotted along our coastline – and of these, 40 beaches were awarded Blue Flags in 2019.
-In addition, 18 beaches in Wales have gained the Green Coast Award – recognising the ‘hidden gems’ along our coastline – and a further 40 beaches have achieved the Seaside Award for their good water quality and facilities.
+In Wales, we love getting sand between our toes – there are more than 100 beaches dotted along our coastline – as well as the 45 blue flag beaches, there are 13 beaches in Wales which have gained the Green Coast Award – recognising the ‘hidden gems’ along our coastline – and a further 25 beaches have achieved the Seaside Award for their good water quality and facilities.

 That’s great!
 But what does a Blue Flag actually mean?

 It’s an internationally recognised ecolabel, awarded to beaches and marinas for cleanliness, safety and high quality amenities.